sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 **Line 29-Line 30** We add another two convolutional layers for better accuracy.

-**Line 32-Line 33** We flatten our data so we could put it through a hidden layer of a simple neural network.
+**Line 32-Line 33** We flatten our data so we can put it through a hidden layer of a simple neural network.

 **Line 35** This is the final output layer with 3 nodes.
 It calculates the probability of our 3 actions.